tdwg/website/conferences/2022/index.md

 **If you are presenting in person** your slides must be uploaded no later than the end of sessions on the day prior to your presentation to allow the transfer by the technical folk at VIBE to the conference laptops.

-See more [detailed instructions](../presentation-info/) for preparing for your presentation at TDWG 2022 as well as instructions for moderators and session organizers. **Deadlines for uploading content for virtual speakers (26 September) as well as virtual poster presenters (7 October)** are included.
+See more [detailed instructions](/conferences/2022/presentation-info/) for preparing for your presentation at TDWG 2022 as well as instructions for moderators and session organizers. **Deadlines for uploading content for virtual speakers (26 September) as well as virtual poster presenters (7 October)** are included.
 An email via MailChimp was sent out 22 September with the upload link for presenters.

 **Note:** There is no space at the venue for physical posters.

 ## Working Sessions

 UPDATE.
-[Working sessions](../working-sessions/) for the TDWG Interest Groups, Task groups, and Functional Subcommittees will be held post-conference from November 7-10.
+[Working sessions](/conferences/2022/working-sessions/) for the TDWG Interest Groups, Task groups, and Functional Subcommittees will be held post-conference from November 7-10.
 Free registration coming soon, look for announcements at the conference and on social media.
 There may be time at the conference for some IG/TG meetings depending on program space.

 ## Abstracts

-All conference abstracts are now freely available in our open access journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/)_ (BISS) as [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/).
-Don't forget to tweet about abstracts you find there **#tdwg2022**.
+All conference abstracts are now freely available in our open access journal, [Biodiversity Information Science and Standards](https://biss.pensoft.net/) as [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/).
+Don't forget to tweet about abstracts you find there `#tdwg2022`.

 A big thank you to all of the authors, reviewers, editors, session organizers, and the staff at Pensoft for their efforts in making this work available not only to those registering for the conference but to anyone with an internet connection.